majianjia/QingStation/doc/anemometer.md

 ![](figures/anemometer_speed_of_sound.png)

-#### Error detection and correction
+#### Fault detection and correction

+There are many interference sources from both enviroment noise or other onboard electronics.
+Sometimes cause the deform of the signal as I already mentioned some in the previous sections.
+There are indeed other hidden sources that I could not find.

-Due to the low-power requirment, I did not implement any filter to detect the final results.
+Due to the low-power requirment, I did not implement any filter to detect the final results based on previous measurements.
-Because the difference can be huge if sampling period is set to as large as `30` seconds.
+Because the difference in windspeed can be huge if the device need to sleep for as long as `30` seconds.

 **Misaligned Beam**